Blogs

 This is Faith and Hope.

-BE AWARE OF THE TIMES WE LIVE IN
+BE AWARE OF THE TIMES

 BE AWARE OF THE TIMES WE LIVE IN- THE DAYS ARE EVIL